tareqanwar/cv/README.md

 **Technology Used:** PHP, Stripe API, HTML5, CSS3, and Bootstrap

-User can login using their infusionsoft account.
+User can login using their Infusionsoft account.
 They can apply or remove multiple tag to or from multiple people at once.
 There will be a CSV log file available to download.

 Built it for a personal client.
-Need infusionsoft login to access the app.
+Need Infusionsoft login to access the app.

 #### WP Plugin - Related Posts Inside Content